elix/elix-starter-kit/README.md

-# elix-starter-kit
-Boilerplate project for creating an Elix web component
+This is a boilerplate project that defines a web component using the [Elix web component library](https://github.com/elix/elix).